Built-in access control masks and filters#

 Apply masks and filters to user queries#

 Column masks and row filters are applied to user queries based on the privileges granted to them.
 Masks and filters are an optional privilege that can be added to table entities that grant access to the Select action on one or more columns.
-You can review what roles have been assigned any given mask or filter by selecting the Edit button for that mask or filter and reviewing the Applies to roles section.
+To review what roles have been assigned any given mask or filter, select the Options menu for that mask or filter and then Show assigned roles.

 Built-in access control applies filters and masks at different steps in the query processing sequence.
 Once SEP determines what privileges apply to the user executing the query, filters and masks are applied as follows: